Georgia Film Festivals

 Out On Film, Atlanta (2019 dates TBA) - One of the oldest LGBT film festivals in the country, Atlanta's Out on Film is dedicated to supporting the exhibition of LGBT film and video art forms.
 A nonprofit, tax-exempt 501(c)(3) organization, Out on Film was created in 1987 to inform, entertain, educate and enrich the regional LGBT community by recognizing the creative work of these artists and professionals, many with local connections.
 Out on Film's popularity is accomplished in part by offering multiracial and multicultural films, and over the years it has been recognized locally, nationally and globally for showcasing films by, for and about the LGBT community.

-Kingdomwood International Film Festival, Atlanta (2019 dates TBA) - Kingdomwood Christian Film Festival (KCFF) provides a forum for independent filmmakers to screen films that promote and inspire Christian teaching and values.
-KCFF screens full features, shorts, and documentaries, and offers workshops and symposiums that offer insight and analysis of industry trends in faith-based film-making and production.
+Kingdomwood International Film Festival, Atlanta (2019 dates TBA) - Kingdomwood International Film Festival (KIFF) provides a forum for independent filmmakers to screen films that promote and inspire Christian teaching and values.
+KIFF screens full features, shorts, and documentaries, and offers workshops and symposiums that offer insight and analysis of industry trends in faith-based film-making and production.
+KIFF showcases faith-based films, filmmakers, and the making of films that promote spiritual growth and mentorship.

 Peachtree Village International Film Festival (2019 dates TBA) - Hosted By The African American Cinema Gallery (AACG) & Gipp.
 Museums, Inc., PVIFF attracts 3,000+ people each year from around the world.
 PVIFF was created In 2006 as the Sweet Auburn International Film Festival and has served as the launching pad for many successful filmmakers and artists.
 This dynamic international film festival showcases feature length films, shorts, music videos, documentaries, and screenplays from around the globe.